Symplectic capacity and short periodic billiard trajectory

 To prove theorem \ref{mainthm}, we use \textit{symplectic capacity} defined via symplectic homology, which was introduced in \cite{Viterbo}.
 In the present paper, symplectic capacity is defined for Liouville domains (compact exact symplectic manifolds with convex boundaries), and it is denoted by $\capp_S$.
 The definition is given at the beginning of section 3.

 Using symplectic capacity $\capp_S$, we introduce the notion of capacity for Riemannian manifolds (without boundaries), which is denoted by $\capp_R$.
 Roughly speaking, it is defined by $\capp_R(N):=\capp_S(DT^*N)$, where $DT^*N:=\bigl\{(q,p) \in T^*N \bigm{|} |p| \le 1 \bigr\}$.
 But when $N$ is non-compact, the right hand side does not make sence since $DT^*N$ is not a Liouville domain (since it is not compact).
 Hence we have to approximate $DT^*N$ by compact domains.
-For details, see definition \ref{defn:width}.
+See definition \ref{defn:width} for the precise definition.

-We prove that $\capp_R$ satisfies following properties: \begin{enumerate} \item[(A)] Let $\Omega$ be a open set in ${\R}^n$.
-Then, $\capp_R(\Omega) \le C_n r(\Omega)$, where $C_n$ is a positive constant. \item[(B)] If $\Omega$ is a bounded domain in ${\R}^n$ with smooth boundary, there exists a periodic billiard trajectory on $\Omega$ with at most $n+1$ bounce times and its length is equal to $\capp_R(\Omega)$. \end{enumerate} Our main theorem \ref{mainthm} follows at once from (A) and (B).
+We prove that $\capp_R$ satisfies following properties: \begin{enumerate} \item[(A)] Let $\Omega$ be a non-empty open set in ${\R}^n$.
+Then, $\capp_R(\Omega) \le C_n r(\Omega)$, where $\Omega$ is equipped with the flat Riemannian metric on $\R^n$. \item[(B)] If $\Omega$ is a bounded domain in ${\R}^n$ with smooth boundary, there exists a periodic billiard trajectory on $\Omega$ with at most $n+1$ bounce times and of length equals to $\capp_R(\Omega)$. \end{enumerate} Our main theorem \ref{mainthm} follows at once from (A) and (B).

 We explain the structure of this paper.
 In section 2, we recall the notion of symplectic homology.
 We use the version introduced in \cite{Viterbo}.